Browse Previous Page

 this court and shall be upon good quality, nonclinging paper 8 1/2 by 11 inches

 in size.
-With the exception of documents attached to a filing, the type used in
+With the exception of documents attached to a filing, or submitted on a court form, the type used in

 font.
 Filing may be accomplished by first class mail addressed to the